 There are many examples of this if you look around you.
 How many people do you know who are not the best in the world and yet are doing well?
 It’s all about increasing your odds of success.

-You simply have more chance of career success if you have more skills.
+You simply have more chances of career success if you have more skills.
 Think about it.
 If you’re a one-trick pony, your opportunities are limited.
 But if you have multiple skills, you’re simply more valuable.
 And that’s what career success is ultimately about.

 It comes down to value.
 How much value can you give to people or organizations?